-The government of the Czech Republic, by adopting this Strategy, aims at supporting sustainable economic growth as well as increasing the national competitiveness through well-functioning capital markets.
-The government believes that fulfilling this Strategy will help the Czech Republic move closer to the economies of Western Europe, by
+The Government of the Czech Republic, by adopting this National Strategy, aims at supporting sustainable economic growth as well as increasing the national competitiveness through well-functioning capital markets.
+The Government believes that fulfilling this Strategy will help the Czech Republic move closer to the economies of Western Europe, by

-- Improving the quality and resilience of savings of Czech households (including savings for retirement), - reducing the "dependence" of small and medium-sized enterprises on bank financing (and subsidies from the European Union), - increasing the number of jobs with high added value (enhancing the purchasing power of Czech citizens) and - Increasing support of innovation (more investments in the innovative economy).
+• Improving the quality and resilience of savings of Czech households (including savings for retirement),

+• Offering to small and medium-sized enterprises alternatives to bank financing and subsidies from the European Union,

+• Increasing the number of jobs with high added value (enhancing the purchasing power of Czech citizens) and

+• Increasing support of innovation (more investments in the innovative economy).